 - It’s crucial for building red blood cells and releasing oxygen around your body.

 - Red blood cells release hemoglobin into the bloodstream with anions dissolved in it.

 These anions help carry out excess carbon dioxide (produced in tissue respiration) before building up in the bloodstream.
 The result is a non-acidic environment for efficient cell metabolism.

 Iron helps you avoid anemia, possibly boosting your endurance by 45%

 According to scientists, as an oxygen "carrier," iron is a vital mineral in your body.
 They claim this mineral deficiency causes a low level of hemoglobin.
-It leads to a severe heart disorder called anemia, which may strongly impair your daily performance.
+It leads to a severe blood disorder called anemia, which may strongly impair your daily performance.
 During anemia, you're low on energy, have sudden attacks of weakness, and constant tiredness, making it hard for you to focus and think clearly.